Own a piece of rod building history.

 " Quite honestly, I debated whether I should even mention Apogee blanks because they are propriety to my supply business and were designed by myself and my manager, Dick French, with the assistance of a number of RodCrafter friends.
 It's hard enough wearing two hats.
 Apogee is our trademark for an extremely innovative concept in blanks, and I didn't want to be accused of blowing my own horn to sell my own products.
 However, the blanks are totally unique and have been accepted especially weel by custom rod builder.
 RodCrafter friends who knew I was working on the revision of this book felt it would bean important error of omission if I did not discuss these blanks.
 So- here it goes.

 We started with the design concept a number of years ago in anattempt to make a true ultralight graphite blank.
 This was to be a blank that honestly could cast a 1/32-ounce lure.
 The problem was you could only make the walls so thin, then they would collapse in use.
-We came up with the idea of using the same amount of graphite in the tip section, or even a bit less, but making it solid instead of hollow.
+We came up with the idea of using the same amount of graphite in the tip section, or even a bit less, but making it

 The tips were made of a solid cylinder of graphite, which was then ground to form various tapers.
 The diameter of these rod sections were exceptionally small, only about 3/64ths at the tip.
 The thin profile could slice through the air with much less resistance than bigger-diameter hollow blanks.
 This reduced the loss of energy put into the blank by the caster.
 It also meant that a very light weight could load these delicate tips.
 They were delicate in the sense that they would cast 1/32ounce, but more rugged that regular hollow tips because they were solid.
 There were no walls to collapse or crush.